adamwshero/terraform-pagerduty-service/README.md

 ## Examples

-Look at our [Terraform example](latest/examples/terraform/) where you can get a better context of usage for both Terraform.
+Look at our complete [Terraform examples](latest/examples/terraform/) where you can get a better context of usage.
 The Terragrunt example can be viewed directly from GitHub.

 ## Usage